LeroySBN/marketplace_v1/README.md

 * `/users`: Create a new user account.
 * `/users/me`: Retrieve information about the currently logged-in user.

-Feel free to explore the controllers and routes in the project's code to understand how they work and customize them to fit your application's requirements.
+Feel free to explore the [controllers](./marketplace_microservice/api/v1/src/controllers/) and [routes](./marketplace_microservice/api/v1/src/routes/) in the project's code to understand how they work and customize them to fit your application's requirements.

+### Socialplace API

 ## Contributing